 Beyond the basics: More ways to prevent spam in Exchange Online and Office 365

-If you want to go beyond the built-in spam filtering and create custom rules that are based on your business policies, the Transport rules feature is another type of spam filter that will help you prevent spam in Office 365 and Exchange Online.
+If you want to go beyond the built-in spam filtering and create custom rules that are based on your business policies, the Transport rules feature is another filter that will help you prevent spam in Office 365 and Exchange Online.
 For example, you can use Transport rules to set the spam confidence level (SCL) value for messages that match specific conditions, as described in Create a transport rule that sets the Spam Confidence Level (SCL) of a message.